theimowski/master-thesis/docs/section-research.md

 Implementing such application and preparing a tutorial turned out to be a great candidate for research part of this thesis.
 The detailed tutorial has been published and is available on-line {{{suavemusicstoretutorial}}}.
+Credit also goes to the ASP.NET MVC team, which prepared the original tutorial {{{aspnetmvctutorial}}} that largely influenced the variation.
+ASP.NET MVC is a C#-based, heavy-weight framework for creating web applications in .NET ecosystem.
+MVC acronym stands for Model-View-Controller pattern, which aims to separate components for layout rendering, data objects behavior and handling user's interaction.
+Because both F# and C# reside in the .NET platform, and because ASP.NET MVC is considered an object-oriented framework, this section continuously relates to how a similar functionality could be achieved in the counterpart.
+Thanks to the initial work, it was easier to compare certain aspects and draw conclusions.

 Functional Web
 --------------